 My son has always been against the self-esteem movement, well before he could say self-esteem.
-When he was a very young child, he often sang “I’m not special, I’m not special, no I’m not, no I’m not,” his childlike parody of “You are special” nursery school music.
+When he was a very young child, he often sang “I’m not special, I’m not special, no I’m not, no I’m not,” his parody of the “You are special” nursery school music.

 The truth is more important than a distorted view of performance